VictorioCapucco/Vue-Autocomplete/README.md

   <div>
      <autocomplete
         v-model="test"
+        :items="items"
         vue2 // Pass this prop if you are using vue 2.
 If you are using vue 3 do not inform.
-        :items="items"
+        @input="doSomething"
      />
   </div>
 </template>